magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/rpm-installation.md

 ### Example of usage

 A company runs all their infrastructure inside a private datacenter.
-Their ThingsBoard Gateway needs to connect to OPC-UA and MQTT sources inside the network but cannot access the internet due to strict firewall rules.
+Their IoT Hub Gateway needs to connect to OPC-UA and MQTT sources inside the network but cannot access the internet due to strict firewall rules.

 ### Prerequisites